trantrunghieuvns/movie-app-test/README.md

 The following **required** functionality is completed:

-- [ ] User can view a list of movies currently playing in theaters.
+- [] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
-- [ x ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
-- [ ] User sees loading state while waiting for the API.
+- [x] User sees loading state while waiting for the API.
 - [ ] User sees an error message when there is a network error.
 - [ ] User can pull to refresh the movie list.
-- [ ] Simple responsive.
+- [x] Simple responsive.

 The following **optional** features are implemented:

 - [ ] Add a tab bar for **Now Playing** and **Top Rated** movies.
 - [ ] Implement segmented control to switch between list view and grid view.
-- [ ] Add a search bar.
+- [x] Add a search bar.
 - [ ] All images fade in.
 - [ ] Implement lazy load image.
 - [ ] Customize the highlight and selection effect of the cell.
 - [ ] Improve UX loading by skeleton loading.
-- [ ] Enhance responsive.
+- [x] Enhance responsive.

 The following **additional** features are implemented: